Bad Credit Loan Coming Attractions!

 Everyone is talking about bad credit loans these days, and Hollywood seems to be taking notice.
 (Editor’s note: They’re not.)
 All the newest films are about bad credit lenders!
 (Editor’s note: They’re really not.)

-With so many people wondering what their personal loan options are, we thought you might enjoy hearing about the hottest upcoming films that deal with bad credit loans, which we may or may not have made up entirely (Editor’s note: We did).
+With so many people wondering what their loan options are, we thought you might enjoy hearing about the hottest upcoming films that deal with bad credit loans, which we may or may not have made up entirely (Editor’s note: We did).

 If you have a not-so-hot credit score and you’re worried about getting a loan, these upcoming blockbusters might help you figure out which bad credit loan works best for you.